WebRTCventures/serverless-twilio-cr-aws/README.md

 - Change the welcome greeting by modifying the `WELCOME_GREETING` variable in the POST function
 - Modify the system prompt by updating the `SYSTEM_PROMPT` variable in the WebSocket function
-- Change the OpenAI model by updating the `OpenAIModel` parameter during deployment
+- Change the Bedrock model by updating the `BedrockModelId` parameter during deployment
 - Adjust the TTL for conversation sessions (default is 24 hours)

 ## Lambda Optimization